The Everlasting Covenant

 “Godliness is profitable unto all things, having promise of the life that now is, and of that which is to come.”
 1 Timothy 4:8.

-The Blessed Day and the Blessed Man
+A Blessed Day and a Blessed Man

 Bear in mind that while the Sabbath day is the seventh day of the week, the rest which the Sabbath day brings to view is continuous.
 Just as a day is not a man, so there is a difference between blessing a day and blessing a man.
 God blessed the seventh day (Genesis 2:3), but He blesses men every day.
 The Sabbath is kept only by those who rest in the Lord all the time.